Chapter Ninety Seven - Jeb

 “Yes, I paid for it myself.
 I worked and saved the money for it and paid cash,” Jeb said.

-“So I take it that you have your own bank account and that your parents are not on the account with you?”
+“So I take it you have your own bank account and your parents are not on the account with you?”
 Rick asked.

 “Yes, I have a bank account but my parents are both on it,” Jeb said.